- Tour colorful Murano & Burano Islands

 Adjacent to the palace is the San Marco's Basilica, originally the Doge's personal chapel.
 The building is one of the best surviving examples of Italo-Byzantine architecture and features a stunning collection of Byzantine art, gold mosaics, and exquisite marble floors.
 Your tour includes a visit inside, where you'll be able to see for yourself the incredible art and architecture it holds.

 Away from Saint Mark's Square, you'll delve deeper into the heart of Venice and away from the crowds.
-You'll be guided through the maze of streets and canals that makes Venice so unique as your guide shares fascinating stories.
-Admire the incredible views over the Grand Canal, and feel free to ask your guide for a dinner recommendation before your tour's end!
+You'll be guided through the maze of streets and canals that makes Venice so unique.
+Hear fascinating stories and admire the incredible views over the Grand Canal.
+Feel free to ask your guide for a dinner recommendation before your tour's end!

 After the morning's tour, grab lunch at one of the city's many cafes before spending the afternoon exploring.